ab218/boardbot/README.md

 2. Create .env file following the .example.env format and paste your bot token from step 1.

-3. Provide a valid MongoDB address to the new .env file.

-4. Create discord channels (that the bot has read/write privileges to) for boards listed in the .example.env file (WHISPERING_WINDS, HUNTING, CARNAGE, etc).
+3. Create discord channels (that the bot has read/write privileges to) for boards listed in the .example.env file (WHISPERING_WINDS, HUNTING, CARNAGE, etc).
 Copy these channel IDs into the newly created .env file.

-5. Clone this repository.
+4. Clone this repository.

-6. Install dependencies with `yarn` or `npm install`.
+5. Install dependencies with `npm install`.

-7. `node index.js`.
+6. Start program with `npm start`.

 ## Other Bot Commands